Areso/Oblache/README.md

 # Oblache
-This is a public tracker for Oblache project
+This is a public issue and feature tracker for Oblache project

 ## Design document
 [Design Document](./design_doc.md)